Want your perfect workout program?

 Table of Contents:

-As the name suggest, the triceps have 3 heads.
+The name “triceps” suggests that this muscle is composed of 3 heads.
 Situated on the back of the arm and making up around 2/3 of upper arm muscle.
-They really make the upper arm look impressive if well-developed.

 Here are 7 of the best tricep exercises using dumbbells that you can do for size, definition, and strength: